|

 The prime objectives of the Chapters are:

-To provide platform for discussion, policy dialogue, research and development in wildland fire management in the country,
+• To provide a platform for discussion, policy dialogue, research and development in wildland fire management in the country,

-To raises awareness about beneficial and harmful effects of wildland fires at all levels,
+• To raises awareness about the beneficial and harmful effects of wildland fires at all levels,

-To help support to enhancing cooperation among local institutions and countries within the region, aimed at sharing technology, expertise and data for coordinated and collective action in fire management,
+• To help support to enhance cooperation among local institutions and countries within the region, aimed at sharing technology, expertise and data for coordinated and collective action in fire management,

-To help support government, non-government organizations and civil societies for legal, institutional and policy frameworks development by mobilizing local resources and training people,
+• To help support the government, non-government organizations and civil societies for legal, institutional and policy frameworks development by mobilizing local resources and training people,